God Is Most Glorified in Us When We Are Most Satisfied in Him

 So this sermon is packed with some of the juiciest, most wonderful things that I love to know and experience.
 We need to get to work.
 Here’s the outline:

-- First, there’s a problem that needs be solved because of my second message in this series.
+- There’s a problem that needs be solved because of my second message in this series.

 Christian Hedonism is the biblical solution to that problem.